Phosphetane: Phosphetane oxide

 The other classic phosphorus compound is the tetrahedral P(V) phosphine oxide.
 Like tricoordinate phosphetanes, phosphetane oxides also exhibit isomerism, this time with a much larger kinetic barrier.
 When the oxide is pseudo-equatorial (as shown), the designation is trans, while when the oxide is pseudo-axial, the compound is cis.
 The preference for one over the other is largely based on the middle carbon substitution, rather than the oxide.
 As one may expect of a covalently bound oxide, the HOMO is an oxygen lone pair and the LUMO is largely contributed to by the P-O π-antibonding interaction.

 Pentacoordinate phosphetanes

 Pentacoordinate phosphetanes, or phosphoranes, present an alternative geometric mantle on which a P(V) phosphorus center may exist.
-It is important to note that this class of phosphoranes are typically not trigonal bipyramidal, but closer to square pyramidal.
+This class of phosphoranes is typically not trigonal bipyramidal, but closer to square pyramidal.
 A result of this geometric perturbation is the emergence of a P-H σ-antibonding that is represented prominently in the LUMO, accounting for the characteristic Lewis acidity of square pyramidal phosphoranes.